Plataforma-Scout-UAO-2025/plataforma-scouts/supabase/README.md

 1. Check the [Supabase Documentation](https://supabase.com/docs)
 2. Review migration files for comments and explanations
 3. Create an issue in the project repository
-4. or contact the DBAs/lead team instead, lol ;)
+4. or contact the DBAs/lead team instead ;)